Crossing Number Bound in Knot Mosaics: Reduction moves

-Because there can be no corner-corner moves in a minimal dual and there are never type V tiles in a dual, the tile $T_{i-1,t}$ must be either a type IIIb, type IIc or type IVa.
+Because there can be no corner-corner moves in a minimal mosaic complement and there are never type V tiles in a mosaic complement, the tile $T_{i-1,t}$ must be either a type IIIb, type IIc or type IVa.
 If $t=2$ and $T_{i-1,t}$ is type IVa then the corner-edge move is not defined, but again this is an obstruction that we do not mind as we will never need to apply it in this context.
 Instead examine the case where $t>2$.
-If $T_{i-1,t}$ is type IVa we could swap the type IVa dual tile with a type IVb tile, replacing dual $D$ by dual $B$ without affecting the knot.
-Since the only thing we have changed to go from $D$ to $B$ is one type IV tile for another, the ordered triple $T_D$ for $D$ is clearly identical to the ordered triple $T_B$ for $B$. $T_B$ is reduced by a corner-corner move, showing it was not minimal for the knot $K$ whose dual is $B$ (and $D$) and therefore $T_D$ also was not minimal for $K$.
+If $T_{i-1,t}$ is type IVa we could swap the type IVa mosaic complement tile with a type IVb tile, replacing mosaic complement $C$ by mosaic complement $B$ without affecting the knot.
+Since the only thing we have changed to go from $C$ to $B$ is one type IV tile for another, the ordered triple $T_C$ for $C$ is clearly identical to the ordered triple $T_B$ for $B$. $T_B$ is reduced by a corner-corner move, showing it was not minimal for the knot $K$ whose mosaic complement is $B$ (and $C$) and therefore $T_C$ also was not minimal for $K$.
 Since we always choose our embedding of $K$ so that $T$ is minimal we may assume that tile $T_{i-1,t}$ is not type IVa when $t>2$.

 We are now left with the possibilities that $T_{i-1,t}$ must be type IIIb (Figure~\ref{fig:ceaII}) or IIc as depicted in Figure~\ref{fig:ceaIIc} and we define the corner-edge move accordingly.
 The exact prescription for the move is that for each $w<s$ we switch tile $T_{i-1,w}$ with tile $T_{i,w}$. $T_{i-1,t}$ and tile $T_{i,t}$ are treated exactly as they were in the corner-corner move: if $T_{i,t}$ is type II we replace it with a type 0 tile.
 If it is type IVa it is replaced with a type IIc tile.
 If $T_{i-1,t}$ is type IIIb then it is replaced by type IIa.
 If it is IIc, it is replaced by type IIIa.
 Typical corner-edge moves are depicted in Figures~\ref{fig:ceaII} through \ref{fig:ceaIIc}.